PrefectHQ/prefect/docs/integrations/prefect-gitlab/index.md

 ### Interact with a GitLab repository

-Create a GitLab Repository block in the UI or in code.
 The code below shows how to reference a particular branch or tag of a private GitLab repository.

 ```python